-Working for M.I.T., with its own lawyers, is different from being an artist on a limited budget.
+Working for M.I.T. – with its own team of lawyers – is different from being an artist on a limited budget.
 You probably don’t have the resources to consult an attorney, much less hire one if you’re sued for copyright violation.

-This is one reason why, from time to time, I offer products & freebies for artists to use without these headaches.
+This is one reason why, from time to time, I offer products & freebies for artists to use without those headaches.

 It’s also why, in the past, I’ve organized tours to popular (and picturesque) European destinations: So you can take copyright-free photos for use in your art.